Ackman accuses Herbalife of breaking laws in China

-BOSTON Hedge fund manager William Ackman renewed his attack on Herbalife on Tuesday and said he has evidence the U.S.-based nutrition and weight loss company is breaking direct-selling laws in China, its fastest growing market.
+BOSTON Billionaire investor William Ackman renewed his attack on Herbalife on Tuesday, saying he has evidence showing the nutrition and weight loss company is breaking direct-selling laws in China, its fastest growing market.

+The company said it follows local laws, and Chinese regulators have yet to comment on the matter.

-Ackman, who has placed a $1 billion short bet against Herbalife, said the company was making recruits pay an entry fee and letting distributors recruit new members, activities he said were illegal in China.
+Ackman, who has placed a $1 billion (601.7 million pounds) short bet against Herbalife, said the company is breaking the law in China by making recruits pay an entry fee and by letting distributors recruit new members.
 He also said the company is disguising its sales to distributors as hourly consulting fees.

-Herbalife said it follows local laws.
-Chinese regulators have yet to comment on the matter but direct sales models have recently come under fire in China, where authorities launched a probe in January into Herbalife's rival NU Skin Enterprises Inc (NUS.N) after state media reported that it brainwashed its members.

-In a telephone presentation which lasted more than two hours and drew some 300 listeners, Ackman said the findings were a first step towards bringing his concerns about Herbalife to the attention of Chinese officials.
+He made the claim on a conference call that lasted more than two hours and drew some 300 listeners.

+He was joined on the call by one of his lawyers, David Klafter, and Aaron Smith-Levin, whose OTG research firm conducted interviews with Herbalife distributors in China, and Ben Hakim, one of his partners.

 Herbalife said sales in China rose more than 120 percent in the fourth quarter of 2013, the fastest of any region worldwide, contributing about 10 percent to global sales last year.
 The company has 200,000 sales representatives in the country and uses a "unique marketing program" to meet Chinese regulations, it said in its latest annual report.